Tridet/KeysViz/README.md

 ### 4. Change the path name to use within the HTML pages

+In order to use your personal data on the website you need to do some modifications :

 Within the pages keyboard_viz and barchart_viz you will have to change the variable **data_path**.

 Within the page chords_viz you will have to change the variable **filename**.

-You will also have to change the value inside the dropdown menus and the legend dictionary inside these three pages.
+You will also have to change the value inside the dropdown menus and the legend dictionaries inside these three pages.

 ### 5. Visualize the insights